frederic-perez/AmE-dictionary/data/dictionary.md

 __athlete’s foot__ _n_ A fungal infection causing the skin between the toes to itch, crack, and peel.
 __athwart__ _adv, prep_ :two::hammer:
 __athwartships__ _adv_ Across a ship from side to side.
+__Atlantean__ _adj_ /at-lan-TEE-uhn/ Of or like the Titan Atlas, especially in having a fundamental role or great strength.
 __atlatl__ _n_
 __atmospheric river__
 __atole__ _n_ A thick drink of Mexican origin that is made with cornmeal, water, raw sugar, cinnamon, and vanilla and is served warm.